 My research broadly focuses on determining the biotic and abiotic drivers of soil microbial community composition and how in turn the composition of soil microbes affects ecosystem-level processes.
-To understand these dynamics, I study both how microbes are dispersed worldwide and how microbial community composition affects litter decomposition and soil carbon cycling.
+To understand these dynamics, I study both how microbes are dispersed worldwide and how microbial community composition affects soil carbon cycling.

 1) Belowground drivers of aboveground nutrient cycling and productivity in growing forests